Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Summary

 \section{Summary}

 We investigate the interaction between shock wave and inhomogeneous density distribution in the preshock region by employing high-resolution three-dimensional MHD simulations.
 We consider two types of preshock density distribution.
-One is a shallow energy spectrum with a slope $\approx-0.5$, and another is the Kolmogorov spectrum with a slope $\approx-1.67$.
-The former is motivated by the observation of shallow density spectrum in the Galactic disk.
-Due to the absence of preexisting preshock turbulence in the simulations, the postshock turbulence is driven only by the shock's interaction with preshock inhomogeneous medium.
-The postshock turbulence further amplifies the postshock magnetic field via turbulent dynamo.
-We summarize the results as follows: \begin{enumerate} \item We find that solenoidal components dominate the postshock turbulence and postshock magnetic field.
+One is a shallow density spectrum with a 1D slope $\approx-0.5$, and the other is the Kolmogorov spectrum with a 1D slope $\approx-1.67$.
+The former is motivated by the observation of shallow density spectra in the Galactic disk.
+Due to the absence of preexisting preshock velocity fluctuation in the simulations, the postshock turbulence is driven only by the shock's interaction with the preshock inhomogeneous medium.
+The postshock turbulence further amplifies the postshock magnetic field via the turbulent dynamo.
+We summarize the main results as follows: \begin{enumerate} \item We find that with a similar density contrast, a preshock shallow density spectrum is more efficient in generating the postshock turbulence than a Kolmogorov density spectrum. \item We find that solenoidal components dominate the postshock turbulence and postshock magnetic field.
 The postshock turbulence and magnetic field spectrum follow the Kolmogorov scaling.
-This is independent of the preshock density distribution's spectrum. \item We show that a Kolmogorove-density-spectrum type preshock density distribution result in a slightly larger fraction compressive postshock turbulence than the one in shallow-density-spectrum case. \item The postshock magnetic field can be by amplified up to a factor of $\gtrsim100$ in the presence of a shallow-spectrum preshock density distribution.
+This is independent of the preshock density distribution's spectrum. \item We find that a preshock Kolmogorov density spectrum can lead to a slightly larger fraction of compressive turbulence compared to the case with a preshock shallow density spectrum. \item The postshock magnetic field can be by amplified up to a factor of $\gtrsim100$ in the presence of preshock shallow density spectrum.
 The nonlinear turbulent dynamo, therefore, can account for the magnetic field amplification by two orders of magnitude in young supernova remnants as indicated by observations. \item We provide numerical comparison of 2D and 3D simulations.
-We find that the magnetic field amplification is stronger and the magnetic field's morphology is stretched more in 3D simulations. \item We test the nonlinear dynamo theory developed by \cite{2016ApJ...833..215X} and found a good agreement on the time evolution of magnetic energy during the nonlinear stage with their theoretical prediction.
-We show that the maximum magnetic energy per unit mass is limited by turbulent energy as a result of reconnection diffusion \item We find that the strongest magnetic field achieved via turbulent dynamo has a low volume filling factor.
-The magnetic field strength averaged along the line-of-sight is reduced by a factor of $\approx10$. \end{enumerate}
+We find that the magnetic field amplification is stronger and the magnetic field's morphology different. \item We test the nonlinear turbulent dynamo theory developed by \cite{2016ApJ...833..215X} and found a good agreement on the time evolution of magnetic energy during the nonlinear stage with their theoretical prediction.
+We show that the maximum magnetic energy is limited by the largest turbulent kinetic energy. \item We find that the strongest magnetic field achieved via turbulent dynamo has a low volume filling factor.
+The magnetic field strength averaged along the line-of-sight i.e., the $z$-axis in our simulations, is reduced by a factor of $\approx10$. \end{enumerate}